-Ports of Normandy Association, based in France, owns and manages the ports of Caen-Ouistreham-Dieppe and Cherbourg to serve the economic development of their territory.
+Ports of Normandy, based in France, owns and manages the ports of Caen-Ouistreham-Dieppe and Cherbourg to serve the economic development of their territory.
 Its role is to manage and develop the port area, to guarantee the safety of nautical access and to define a sustainable development policy.

 PNA represent the maritime industry and will be instrumental in providing the Marineff project with professional support and advice regarding the development of the ecological enhancement units.
 They will also be providing access to deployment sites within their territory.

 UK based Bournemouth University’s Life and Environmental Science department has considerable experience in marine biology, including biodiversity, ecology and ecological improvement of marine and coastal infrastructure.
 Bournemouth University is also involved in many regional and national initiatives that highlight the coastal environment, particularly in Dorset, on the Isle of Wight, and the Solent Estuary.